Al-Taie/quick-mailer/README.md

  # Variable Will Return Dictionary Results.

  # IF You Allowed Repeat
- # Variable Will Return List Results.
+ # The Attribute Will provide Results List.
 ```

 **Parameters**